teq-niq/pingfed-automation/oidc-check/springboot.oidc.with.angular/README.md

 When prompted enter yes
 <img width="209" alt="keytool1" src="https://user-images.githubusercontent.com/14346578/215853229-49eab6ef-1042-46e0-8be2-2e3c6966ba11.PNG">

+On linux might need to use sudo and $JAVA_HOME when using keytool.
 #### Demo:
 In command prompt or terminal navigate to pingfed-automation\oidc-check\springboot.oidc.with.angular folder.
 springboot.oidc.with.angular is a maven project.
 Its also a submodule of pingfed-automation\oidc-check.